symonk/pytest-playwright-enhanced/README.md

 offers extended functionality with a focus on removing boilerplate code for projects that wish to test modern web applications and APIs. `pytest-playwright-enhanced` plans to offer the following:

- * Automatic, browser management and installation if required.
+ * Automatic, browser management and installation if required (TBD)
  * Improved, human readable APIs that build on top of playwrights API.
  * Improved artifacting and debugability.
  * `Asynchronous` support.